Disabled Person Parking Permits

 Wheelchair License Plates

 Persons with long-term mobility impairments, or who are certified by an optometrist as legally blind, may request a wheelchair license plate be issued to a motor vehicle registered in their name, as an owner or co-owner, in lieu of receiving a permanent disabled person parking permit.
 Wheelchair license plates must be renewed yearly and the long-term impairment must be proved every four years.
-For more information click here.
+For more information, please visit our Wheelchair License Plate page.
 A license plate fee of $28 and any applicable registration fees apply.